LumosO11y/ObservabilityOnboarding/learning/observability/README.md

 ## Schedule

-This chapter will last 5 days MAX.
+This chapter will last around 5 days.
 Make sure to handle your time accordingly.